It's quick and easy to register for a member account

 The National New Homes Customer Satisfaction Survey of home builders was launched in 2005 in response to recommendations in the 2004 Barker Review of Housing Supply.

-The survey has provided a barometer for the industry and for individual builders to gauge performance and drive improvements.
+The survey provides a barometer for quality in the industry, helping builders gauge performance and drive improvements.

 Yes.
 The star ratings are based on the results of the National New Homes Customer Satisfaction Survey, an independent industry survey completed by new build buyers.